jacobbergdahl/limopola/README.md

 The reasoning mode is most definitely a work in progress.
 Some very obvious features are missing, probably most notably the ability to continue the conversation.
 More features are planned (see [TODO.md](https://github.com/jacobbergdahl/limopola/blob/main/TODO.md)).

-To use online search, you need the `SEARCH_API_KEY` key (in the future, we should support other search API's too).
+To use online search, you need the `SERP_API_KEY` key.
 Other AI models need their respective API's unless you run local LLMs.
 Info on how to acquire API keys is found in the `.env.example` file, as well as at the top of this README.

 You may also notice that there is a background video in the demo I added above.
 This background video is not included in the project itself (due to its size and that it would be a silly thing to add to a repository like this), but it's actually a royalty-free video.
 If you'd like, you can download a video of your own and add it to the `env` file (follow `.env.example` as reference).